 All indicators are reported at England level, and are broken down, where possible, by Age, Lower tier local authority, Upper tier local authority, Region, Religion, Ethnicity, Deprivation decile, Sexual orientation, Gender and Condition.

-There is an ongoing review by NHS Digital of emergency readmissions indicators across the frameworks, many of which have not been published since 2014.
-Phase one of this review involves the publication of two indicators in early 2019: CCG Outcomes Indicator Set indicator 3.2 and NHS Outcomes Framework indicator 3b – Emergency readmissions within 30 days of discharge from hospital.
+There is an ongoing review by NHS Digital of emergency readmissions indicators across the frameworks, many of which, until last year, had not been published since 2014.
+Phase one of this review was completed in early 2019 and involved the publication of two indicators : NHS Outcomes Framework indicator 3b – Emergency readmissions within 30 days of discharge from hospital and CCG Outcomes Indicator Set indicator 3.2.

 A summary paper providing further details of the review is available in the resources section below.